-Real and subtle – Please understand that the threats to our religious Liberty are very real, but also, at times, subtle.
-For much of it is carried out in incremental ways, hidden in the deeper details of legislation, and emerging from strict interpretations of various judges.
-As such, it requires the Church and other religious organizations to fight on multiple fronts in a wearying number of, often arcane but very significant, legal minutia.
+Real and subtle – Please understand that the threats to our religious liberty are very real, but also at times subtle.
+For much of it is carried out in incremental ways, hidden in the deeper details of legislation and emerging from the interpretations of various judges.
+As such, it requires the Church and other religious organizations to fight on multiple fronts in a wearying number of often arcane (but very significant) legal minutia.

 At some level, the erosion of religious liberty is happening simply due to the repeated quality of the multiple legal maneuvers.
-The Church and other religious entities may win an individual battle in one case, only to have to face multiple appeals and similar battles in other jurisdictions.
+The Church and other religious entities may win an individual battle in one case only to face multiple appeals and/or similar battles in other jurisdictions.

 Here are just some recent examples of the kinds of cases and issues that emerge:

 - There has also been a growing trend of government intrusion into the institutional and administrative life of the Church.
-One of the most disturbing examples of this was in 2009, when a bill was introduced in the Connecticut legislature that would have allowed the state of Connecticut to mandate the structure and organization of Catholic parishes (and only Catholic parishes; it applied to no other denominations).
+One of the most disturbing examples of this was in 2009 when a bill was introduced in the Connecticut legislature that would have allowed the state of Connecticut to mandate the structure and organization of Catholic parishes (and only Catholic parishes—it applied to no other denominations).
 The measure, which ultimately failed, would have removed many administrative and pastoral responsibilities from the pastor and placed them instead in the hands of committees whose membership was defined by the state legislature.
-Here too, though we won, that such an intrusive principle could see the light of day was disturbing and to fight it cost the Church and Catholics a huge amount of time and money.
+Here, too, though we won, that such an intrusive principle could see the light of day was disturbing and fighting it cost the Church and Catholics a huge amount of time and money.

-- Christians cannot speak publicly of their values?
-Medina Valley Independent School District, allows the class valedictorian to deliver a graduation address.
-The speech is written by the student and delivered in his or her own name as a personal reflection on what has helped them attain to their success and to give an encouraging word to fellow students.
-Last year, valedictorian, Angela Hildenbrand, a Bible-believing Christian, was valedictorian.
+Christians cannot speak of their values publicly?
+Medina Valley Independent School District allows the class valedictorian to deliver a graduation address.
+The speech is written by the student and delivered in his or her own name and is a means to provide a personal reflection on what has helped him or her attain success, and to give an encouraging word to fellow students.
+Last year, valedictorian Angela Hildenbrand, a Bible-believing Christian, was valedictorian.
 Many knew that Angela would give thanks to God for blessing her work as a student, and that she might offer a prayer.
 Alleging that hearing a prayer would cause serious and irreparable harm, lawyers at “Americans United for the Separation of Church and State” (AUSCS) filed suit for an agnostic family.
-A federal judge ….issued an order that no prayers could be offered, and also that Angela could not utter certain words in her speech, including the phrase “bow your heads” or the specific words “prayer” or “amen.”
+A federal judge … issued an order that no prayers could be offered, and also that Angela could not utter certain words in her speech, including the phrase “bow your heads” or the specific words “prayer” or “amen.”
 The reality is, the judge’s order, not a prayer Angela might offer in her speech, violated the First Amendment.
 A student is given the stage to speak about her values and priorities and to thank whomever she wishes for helping her succeed in school.
 Because she’s a private citizen (not a government agent), her speech is protected by the First Amendment Free Speech Clause.
-For government, (including a judge), to censor her private speech is unconstitutional.
-On June 4, the Fifth Circuit federal appeals court granted an emergency motion to reverse the district judge.
+For the government (including a judge) to censor her private speech is unconstitutional.
+On June 4, the Fifth Circuit Federal Court of Appeals granted an emergency motion to reverse the district judge’s ruling.